w3c/guide/process/adv-notice.md

 * The expected duration of the charter refinement phase, which must not be less than 28 days, and should not be more than 6 months.
 * Who the Chartering Facilitator is.

-In addition, the Team *may* include its own perspectives about the charter in the review notice.
+In addition, the Strategy Team *may* include its own perspectives about the charter in the review notice.

 Please use the [advance notice template](https://www.w3.org/new-doc-from-template?location=%2FTeam%2F&amp;template=%2Fafs%2Fw3.org%2Fpub%2FWWW%2FTeam%2FTemplates%2Fcharter-review-notice.html&amp;submit=Continue...) to create an initial draft.

 # Sending the charter review notice

-The Communications Team sends the charter review notice to:
+The W3C Communications Team sends the charter review notice to:

 * w3c-ac-members@w3.org (then forwards it to chairs@w3.org).
 * The affected group (in the case of a rechartering).

-In addition, unless this notice requires Member-only confidentiality (which should be rare), the Communications Team also sends the notice
+In addition, unless this notice requires Member-only confidentiality (which should be rare), the W3C Communications Team also sends the notice
 to:

 * public-new-work@w3.org